Optimal Two-Step Prediction in Regression: Experiments

 {\ensuremath{\delta}} {\ensuremath{\widehat{\sigma}}}

-The data are generated according to a linear regression model as in~\eqref{eq:model} with $n=200$ and a varying number of parameters $p\in\{100,200, 500,1000\}$.
+The data are generated according to a linear regression model as in~\eqref{eq:model} with $n=p=100,200$.
 The first~$10$ entries of the regression vector~$\beta$ are set to~$1$, while all other entries are set to~$0$.
 The components of the noise vector are independently sampled from a univariate standard normal distribution with mean~$0$ and variance~$1$.
-The rows of the design matrix~$X$ are independently sampled from a multivariate normal distribution with mean~$0$ and covariance matrix~$\Sigma$, which is set to $\Sigma_{ij}=1$ for $i = j$ and to $\Sigma_{ij}=\rho$ for $i\neq j$.
-For ease of presentation, we restrict to $\rho=0.5$.
+The rows of the design matrix~$X$ are independently sampled from a multivariate normal distribution with mean~$0$ and covariance matrix~$\Sigma$ that is set to $\Sigma_{ij}=1$ for $i = j$ and to $\Sigma_{ij}=\rho$ for $i\neq j$ with~$\rho=0.5$.
 Subsequently, the columns of~$X$ are normalized to Euclidean norm~$\sqrt n$.
 For all experiments, we perform~$50$ repetitions.

 In addition to the described parameter settings, we tested various other settings, including different correlation coefficients~$\rho$, regression vectors~$\beta$, and tuning parameter grids.
-As the conclusions were virtually the same across all settings, we restrict our presentation to the ones described.
-All computations are conducted with the standard implementations of the lasso and ridge regression in Python \textit{scikit-learn} (version 0.15)~\cite{Pedregosa_etal11}.
+As the conclusions were similar across all settings, we restrict our presentation to the ones described.
+All computations are conducted with the standard implementations of the lasso from Python \textit{scikit-learn} (version 0.16)~\cite{Pedregosa_etal11}, and our code is available at \texttt{https://github.com/josephsalmon/AVp}.

-\subsection{Practical choice of $a$}
+\subsection{Practical Choice of $a$}